 Unfortunately, most people do just the opposite.
 They mistakenly go straight to step 3 by hiring a debt consolidation company, or transferring balances to a HELOC or a 0% credit card, or they try a quick fix by selling assets such as a house, boat, or car.

-Below are 3 steps to identify and repair you budget leaks so that you can permanently solve your debt problems.
+Below are 3 steps to identify and repair your budget leaks so that you can permanently solve your debt problems.

-Once you’ve identified the habits that cause you to get into debt the next step is to adopt new habits that move you toward wealth.
+Once you’ve identified the habits that caused you to get into debt, the next step is to adopt new habits that move you toward wealth.

-With this step you literally engineer your life to create wealth one habit at a time.
+With this step you're engineering your life to create wealth one habit at a time.
 This means stopping all the slow leak habits and replacing them with wealth building alternatives.
-Below are 3 questions to consider:

 - What behaviors got me into debt in the first place?